eclipse-theia/theia/CONTRIBUTING.md

 ### Reporting Bugs

-If you think have found a bug, please provide am issue describing the problem and how to reproduce it.
+If you have found a bug, please provide an issue describing the problem including instructions on how to reproduce it.

 ### Reporting Feature Requests

 You may want to see a feature or have an idea.
 You can file a request and we can discuss it.

+## Coding Guidelines

+We follow the coding guidelines described [here](https://github.com/TypeFox/Theia/wiki/Coding-Guidelines).